 Opportunities to connect directly with me through reader comments and Q&A sessions.

-Exclusive access to get-togethers we will arrange, through Zoom or otherwise, to truly build a connected community immersed in a league that takes zero days off.
+Exclusive access to get-togethers we will arrange to truly build a connected community immersed in a league that takes zero days off.

 About Marc Stein